i2p/i2p.www/i2p2www/spec/proposals/157-new-tbm.rst

 Details of the implementation and migration may vary for each I2P implementation.

-Tunnel creator must ensure that all hops are ECIES-X25519, AND are at least version TBD.
+Tunnel creator must ensure that all hops in the created tunnel are ECIES-X25519, AND are at least version TBD.
 The tunnel creator does NOT have to be ECIES-X25519; it can be ElGamal.
 However, if the creator is ElGamal, it reveals to the closest hop that it is the creator.
 So, in practice, these tunnels should only be created by ECIES routers.

-It should NOT be necessary for the paired-tunnel OBEP or IBGW is ECIES or of any particular version, because they SHOULD support relaying of unknown message types.
+It should NOT be necessary for the paired tunnel OBEP or IBGW is ECIES or of any particular version.
-This should be verified in testing.
+The new messages are garlic-wrapped and not visible at the OBEP or IBGW of the paired tunnel.

 Phase 1: Implementation, not enabled by default

 Phase 2 (next release): Enable by default

+There are no backward-compatibility issues.
+The new messages may only be sent to routers that support them.

 Appendix